hpc2n/linux-command-line-101/docs/cli.md

     - Console and terminal were original an actual device much like a typewriter which was used to interact with the computer.
 It was sometimes called a teletypewriter (tty).
     - A **terminal** in Linux/Unix terminology is a device file (interface to a device driver) which implements some commands (read, write, and some more).
 Some terminal emulators: xterm, Gnome terminal, Konsole, ssh, ...
     - A **console** is generally a terminal in the physical sense; i.e. often the primary terminal directly connected to a machine.
 On Linux the console appears as several terminals that can be switched between, and each of these can be named console, virtual console, virtual terminal, etc.
-    - A **Command line interface** is an interface where the user type a command and then press RETURN/ENTER to execute the command
+    - A **Command line interface** is an interface where the user types a command and then presses RETURN/ENTER to execute the command.
     - A **shell** is the main interface seen by the user when they login.
 It is used to start other programs.
 It is a command-line shell, and there are many different ones, as mentioned earlier.
 Command-line shells include flow control constructs to combine commands.
 In addition to typing commands at an interactive prompt, users can write scripts.

 ## Try it out